aravindhk/QESummerSchool/Day-5/exercise-7/README.md

 depending on the input you may benefit from *oversubscribing* the GPU with multiple MPI processes per GPU card.

-Try to run the previous examples with 2 MPI processes per GPU and 4 MPI processes per GPU.
+Try to run the previous CuO input with 2 MPI processes per GPU and 4 MPI processes per GPU.
 Can you observe improvements?

 ## CUDA-Aware MPI